We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It’s often the little details that translate to the biggest benefits when it comes to taking care of your diabetes.

 That was top of mind for me after trying out the Ascensia Contour Next ONE meter, the latest in the line of Contour meters from the company formerly known as Bayer.
+The Food and Drug Administration (FDA) cleared this meter in November 2016.

 This is a pretty basic but very easy-to-carry meter for those who rely on fingersticks to check their blood sugar levels.